 Throughout the summer, teachers incorporate the following processes to deepen projects and scaffold learning.
 Doing so supports the development of children’s creative capacities and give a sense of efficacy in the shared space.

 - Journaling (making predictions, asking more questions, reflecting)

 - Physical play and games (body awareness, movement, strength)

 - Documentation (reflection, making learning visible)

 Learning Stations and Connecting Garden Exploration to the Elements

-The environment at Borland Garden and The African Healing Garden also serve as our teachers.
+The environment in the garden also serves as our teacher.
 The learning stations reflect the four elements of nature–earth, wind, water, and fire–and scaffold youth’s artistic explorations and path to developing mindfulness.
 In each learning station, the elements are incorporated into open-ended materials (and loose parts) that youth can access freely during designated times each day.
 They are guided by teachers to use each station with respect and attention to the needs of the group and as a space to explore the weekly themes.
 All of the stations emphasize free play and active exploration.